Beyond $\Lambda$CDM with a Logistic RG-like Flow of the Low Redshift Cosmic Evolution: Theoretical motivation for a logistic evolution of the cosmic equation of state

-The key difference in the behavior of $w_\text{T}$ for $\Lambda$CDM and the Logistic model arises from the choice of flow variable in the logistic evolution (Eqs.~\eqref{dwtlcdm} and \eqref{dwtlogis}).
 Such a structure cannot be realized for the CPL parametrization for nontrivial values of $w_0$ and $w_a$.
 From this perspective, $\Lambda$CDM and the Logistic model belong to the same class of logistic-type evolution, motivating the latter as a natural extension, though not embedding $\Lambda$CDM as a limiting case.
-In both cases, $w_\text{T}$ can be interpreted as a flow between cosmological fixed points corresponding to matter domination and late-time acceleration.
+In both models, $w_\text{T}$ can be interpreted as a flow between cosmological fixed points corresponding to matter domination and late-time acceleration.

-Upper panel of Fig.~\ref{wtfuture} shows that the transition from matter domination to acceleration is sharper in $\Lambda$CDM than in the Logistic model and both of them remain well-behaved when extrapolated to the future.
-In contrast, the CPL exhibits completely different qualitative behavior, reflecting the artifact of the parametrization.
+The left panel of Fig.~\ref{wtfuture} shows that the transition from matter domination to acceleration is sharper in $\Lambda$CDM than in the Logistic model yet both models remain well-behaved when extrapolated into the future.
+In contrast, the CPL model exhibits a completely different qualitative behavior, reflecting an artifact of its parametrization.

-Eqs.~\eqref{dwtlcdm} and \eqref{dwtlogis} imply that $\frac{{\rm d}w_\text{T}}{{\rm d}z}$ attains a maximum at $w_\text{T}=-\frac{2}{3}$ for $\Lambda$CDM (independent of $\Omega_{m0}$) and at $w_\text{T}=-\frac{A}{2}$ for the Logistic model.
+Equations~\eqref{dwtlcdm1} and \eqref{dwtlogis} imply that $\frac{{\rm d}w_\text{T}}{{\rm d}z}$ attains a maximum at $w_\text{T}=-\frac{2}{3}$ for $\Lambda$CDM (independent of $\Omega_{m0}$) and at $w_\text{T}=-\frac{A}{2}$ for the Logistic model.
 The latter occurs at $z=0$, while for $\Lambda$CDM the corresponding redshift depends on $\Omega_{m0}$.
-This is also seen in the lower panel of Fig.~\ref{wtfuture}, where both models show qualitatively similar behavior.
-However, a significantly flatter evolution in the Logistic model leads to the large deviations observed in the jerk parameter.
+This is also evident in the right panel of Fig.~\ref{wtfuture}, where both models show qualitatively similar behavior.
+However, the significantly flatter evolution of the Logistic model leads to the large deviations observed in the jerk parameter.